sandiegosaintschoir/sds-choir-scanner/README.md

 - Certificates are gitignored and must be generated locally
 - HTTPS is only enabled in development mode (`NODE_ENV=development`)
-- If you switch networks, you may need to access via IP address or regenerate certificates

 ## Production Deployment